United States Regiments & Batteries > New York > 7th New York Heavy Artillery Regiment

 February 22 Ordered to Baltimore, Md. and garrison duty there attached to Defenses of Baltimore, Md., 8th Army Corps, Middle Department

-June 16 Original members mustered out and regiment consolidated to a battalion of four companies under Colonel Richard C. Duryea.
+June 16 Original members mustered out and regiment consolidated to a battalion of four companies under the command of Colonel Richard C. Duryea.

-August 1 Mustered out and honorably discharged from service under Major John F. Mount
+August 1 Mustered out and honorably discharged from service under the command of Major John F. Mount